MitchMarq42/conan-dl/README.md

   If you do have a genuine improvement to bring, however, do feel free to open the proper channel and submit it.

+## Special Thanks:

+- (pystardust)[https://github.com/pystardust] for making this concept popular

+- (Dink4n)[https://github.com/Dink4n] for fixing his work and thus mine

+- Texas Instruments for embedding an interesting language into their ~~80s iPhones~~calculators

+- My friends Charles and Macklen for getting me into anime and coding, respectively

+- Sir Tim Burners Lee for the Internet

 EOF